 Bound for Cebu to see its breathtaking waterfalls, beaches, and islands?
 Then, you must have heard that it’s best to go south.
-If it’s your first visit in Cebu, you really need at least four days to cover the top tourist spots.
+If it’s your first visit, you really need at least four days to cover the top tourist spots.

-Assuming you’re not visiting churches and are only interested in nature-inspired vacations in Cebu, this quick guide is for you.
+Assuming you’re not going to churches and are only interested in nature-inspired vacations, this quick guide is for you.

-Where to go in Cebu?
-To see the best places in Cebu, board a bus with ‘Bato via Barili’ sign at South Bus Terminal.
+Board a bus labeled ‘Bato via Barili’ at South Bus Terminal.
 Stop by Badian (at Badian Sports Complex if you’re staying at Ging-Ging Tourist Inn).
 From Badian, you can continue to explore Dalaguete, Ginatilan, Samboan, and Tan-awan, Oslob.
 Keep reading to find out how.

 The top tourist attractions that entice visitors to this part of Cebu are Kawasan Falls (Canyoneering Cebu), Lambug Beach, Osmeña Peak, Inambakan Falls, Aguinid Falls, Sumilon Island, and the gentle whale sharks.
-Below is a screenshot of South Cebu map.
+Below is a screenshot of the map.

 Of course, there are other places in these areas that are worth a visit but they are less popular among first-time visitors for a reason – they’re not as majestic, fun, or surprising.

 It takes about 3 to 4 hours of bus trip to get to Badian from South Cebu Terminal.
 The municipality of Badian is 106 km away from Cebu City.
 Meanwhile, if you wish to explore the south via Oslob, it’s about 116 km from Cebu City.

-Now that you have a pretty good idea of the distance and travel time involved in exploring the best of South Cebu, you’re ready to plan your ultimate Cebu nature adventure.
+Now that you have a pretty good idea of the distance and travel time involved in exploring the best of the south, you’re ready to plan your ultimate Cebu nature adventure.